Madeleine Fuchs Holzer

-Madeleine Fuchs Holzer, Educator in Residence, is the former executive director of EmaginationEd, a nonprofit organization dedicated to promoting and fostering perception, imagination and creative action across academic disciplines.
+Madeleine Fuchs Holzer, the inaugural Educator in Residence at the Academy of American Poets from 2014 to 2023, is the former executive director of EmaginationEd, a nonprofit organization dedicated to promoting and fostering perception, imagination and creative action across academic disciplines.
 For over twelve years, she served as educational development director and program development director at Lincoln Center Institute for the Arts in Education, where she wrote the Institute’s Capacities for Imaginative Learning and other conceptual documents.
 At the same time, she was responsible for the Institute’s education programs K-12 and teacher education collaborations in the New York City Metropolitan area, as well as the initial development of the High School for Arts, Imagination and Inquiry and partnering with New Visions for Public Schools on two new charter high schools.

 Since September 2015, Holzer has served as a visiting scholar at Lesley University, an honorary position that recognizes her leadership in creativity and the arts.
 At Lesley, she serves as an advisor to the faculty and graduate students through the programs of the Creativity Commons, a shared space for scholars and students from across the university that initiates and supports research in teaching, learning, and assessment of creativity.